SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/03-Defining-Simple-Classes.md

 The class naming convention is **PascalCase**.

-The class name should contain descriptive nouns.
+The class name should be descriptive and easy to understand.

 Abbreviations are required to be avoided (except widely known, e.g. URL, HTTP, etc.).